 A passionate researcher and gifted translator of Chinese poetry, Eide served in East Asia with the United States Marine Corps, attaining the rank of lieutenant.
 In the late 1960s, as a Harvard Junior Fellow, he studied in Taiwan and began collecting Chinese literature and art.
 Eide’s time abroad inspired him to create a comprehensive research library and nature preserve that would attract Asian Studies scholars from across the world.
 The project engaged him for the rest of his life.

-Eide’s long and fruitful collaboration with local architect Guy Peterson, FAIA, is showcased in the light-filled spaces of the Elling Eide Center’s modern, state-of-the-art research library, and in the natural and built environment the Center calls home.
+Eide’s long and fruitful collaboration with local architect Guy Peterson, FAIA, is showcased in the light-filled spaces of the Elling Eide Center’s modern, state-of-the-art research library, and in the natural and architectural environment the Center calls home.

-Check out upcoming events and lectures
+Follow this link for upcoming events and lectures